shashank0302/CloudSQLite/README.md

 - **Medium usage** (10,000 requests): ~$5-10
 - **Heavy usage** (100,000 requests): ~$20-50

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- AWS Lambda team for serverless computing
-- SQLite team for the amazing database engine
-- Terraform team for infrastructure as code
-- Go team for the excellent programming language

----

-**⚠️ Important**: This solution is designed for specific use cases.
-Evaluate your requirements carefully before using in production.
-Consider alternatives like RDS, Aurora Serverless, or DynamoDB for high-throughput applications.